Student Handbook

 Student Records

 Student conduct records will be maintained in accordance with the Family Educational Rights and Privacy Act (FERPA) and SP 4-80a, Student Educational Records and Directory Information.
 Generally, student conduct records are sealed seven (7) years after a final decision is delivered in the resolution process, except as required by law.
 Student conduct records may be sealed earlier by the SSAO upon written request from the student.
+Sealed student conduct records will not be disclosed to external third parties by the College's student conduct office except as required by law.
 Conduct records that result in a separation from the College (suspension or expulsion) and those that fall under Civil Rights, to include a Title IX investigation, will be maintained for seven (7) years.
+Students who are removed for cause after the census date will not be able to withdraw from their course(s) and will be issued a "WD" on their transcript for the course(s) in which they were removed.

 Financial